 Number of items: 5,000 items.

 The personal library of the Leycester/Leicester/Warren family and Barons de Tabley from Tabley House near Knutsford, Cheshire, includes the books of the 17th-century antiquary and Royalist, Sir Peter Leycester, and those of the great patron of British artists, Sir John Fleming Leicester (1762-1827), 1st Baron de Tabley.

 The collection contains items ranging from the late 15th to the early 20th centuries, with the majority dating from the 17th and 18th centuries.
 They cover a wide variety of subjects: art, English and foreign literature, the classics, history, law, politics, religion, natural history and travel.
 Miscellaneous material includes scrap-books and sketch-books.
 Many works are finely illustrated and some have attractive bindings.

 Items of note include:

-- an incunable, Jacobus Philippus de Bergamo's Supplementum chronicarum (Venice,1486)
+- An incunable, Jacobus Philippus de Bergamo's Supplementum chronicarum (Venice,1486);

-- an (incomplete) Second Folio of Shakespeare (1632)
+- An (incomplete) Second Folio of Shakespeare (1632);

-- three copies of Sir Peter Leycester’s Historical Antiquities (1673)
+- Three copies of Sir Peter Leycester’s Historical Antiquities (1673);

-- a full twenty-four-volume set of Shaw and Nodder’s Vivarium Naturæ: or the Naturalist’s Miscellany (1790–1813), copiously illustrated with hand-coloured engravings.
+- A full twenty-four-volume set of Shaw and Nodder’s Vivarium Naturæ: or the Naturalist’s Miscellany (1790–1813), copiously illustrated with hand-coloured engravings.

 Several of the earlier items carry annotations by Sir Peter Leycester.

-Partially recorded in general printed-book catalogue.
+Partially recorded in Library Search.